revton/myfinance/PR_DRAFT_TESTING.md

   - Updated Transaction interfaces to match backend models
   - Ensured consistent data flow across all components

-### 4. Added Playwright for E2E testing
-- Added Playwright configuration and initial test for transactions page

 ## What Should Be Tested

 ### 1. Transactions Page